Classic Holiday Wine and Food Pairings

 Pinot Noir is the classic pairing for duck, so it’s a natural stretch to try it with another dark meat foul, such as turkey leg.
 Pinot Noir is also the go-to wine pairing for mushrooms, which happen to be a key ingredient to the New England stuffing.
 See where we’re are going here?

 Pork and fruit are friends.
-Pork chops and applesauce, Hawaiian pizza with ham and pineapple and prosciutto wrapped cantaloupe and bacon and banana French toast are some classic examples.
-So it makes sense to pair pork with a fruity wine; a sweet wine even.
+Pork chops and applesauce, Hawaiian pizza with ham and pineapple, prosciutto-wrapped cantaloupe and bacon and banana French toast are some classic examples.
+So it makes sense to pair pork with a fruity wine; a subtly sweet wine even.
 If you’re not a fan of sweet wines don’t run for the hills yet.
-The very salty ham, extremely high acid of Riesling, and touch of sweetness in the wine all balance one another out and bring out the more subtle characters of both wine and ham.
+The very salty ham, extremely high acid of Riesling, and a touch of sweetness in the wine all balance one another out and bring out the more subtle characters of both wine and ham.

-We tried the Loosen Dr. L Riesling which is AED 81 from African + Eastern and The Cellars in Fujairah and RAK.
+We tried the Loosen Dr. L Riesling which is about AED 100 from African + Eastern and The Cellars in Fujairah and RAK.

-The majority of Chardonnays on the market have been through a process that changes hard, astringent acid into lactic acid, the same acid that is in milk; giving aromas and flavours of butter.
+The majority of Chardonnays on the market have been through a process that changes some of the very tangy acids into lactic acid, the same acid that is in milk; giving aromas and flavours of butter.
 The creamy characters of both dish and wine are enhanced when enjoyed together, creating a sweet creamy sensation.

 Roast Pumpkin or Sweet Potato and Gewürztraminer